facebookresearch/deep_bisim4control/README.md

 BR - average reward of sampled batch
 ALOSS - average loss of actor
 CLOSS - average loss of critic
-RLOSS - average reconstruction loss (only if is trained from pixels and decoder)
+RLOSS - average reconstruction loss (only if it is trained from pixels and decoder)
 ```
 while an evaluation entry:
 ```